Skip to main content

 There are also additional assets of significant historical importance and heritage value including the underground wall, built to separate Catholic and Protestant graves; the Jewish Burial Ground, believed to be the only one on the island of Ireland; and the First World War Memorial Wall, erected in 1927 by the Imperial War Graves Commission.

-The centre includes an interpretive exhibition, digital touchscreens, interactive features for children and workstations to help people carry out genealogy searches of the 220,000 people buried within the cemetery.
+We built a new visitor centre.
+The centre has an interpretive exhibition, digital touchscreens, interactive features for children and workstations to help people carry out genealogy searches of the 220,000 people buried within the cemetery.
 It also features indoor and outdoor educational spaces for schools and youth groups.

-Extensive interpretative signage will be used throughout the cemetery and within the visitor centre.
-This signage will tell a selection of stories of the history and heritage of the site, and of the notable figures who are buried there.
+Extensive interpretative signage was installed throughout the cemetery and in the visitor centre.
+This signage tells stories of the site's history and heritage, and of notable figures who are buried there.
 Its purpose is to aid visitors’ enjoyment of the site.
 The interactive digital aspect of the signage will allow people to tap into the vast genealogical potential that the cemetery has.

-• revision of management practises in designated areas to develop and maintain species-rich wildflower areas and
+• revising management practices in designated areas to develop and maintain species-rich wildflower areas, and

-• various proposals to enhance the biodiversity in the stream that transacts the site.
+• various enhancements of biodiversity in the stream that crosses the site.

 • Getting to City Cemetery